Tucson and Phoenix Divorce Lawyers

 Property and debt acquired prior to marriage or obtained through inheritance, or a gift are not considered community property.
 It is separate property of one spouse.
 However, if the property or inheritance is comingled with community property, such as funds being deposited into a joint account or a transfer of title to both spouses’ names, it complicates matters.
 The court could determine that there was intent to gift the separate property to the marital community and order that it be divided equally.
 It is important to remember that each situation is different based on the facts and circumstances in the marriage.
 Our family law attorney can help review the details in your case and assist you in determining what might be an equitable division of the assets and debts.

 At Desert View Law PLLC, our experienced divorce attorney will work with you in an efficient and compassionate manner to make sure you understand your rights as you go through the divorce process and advocate on your behalf.
-Contact our office today to set up your free 30-minute case evaluation with our Tucson attorney.
+Contact our office today to set up your free 30-minute case evaluation with a Tucson or Phoenix attorney.

 Get in TouchFill out the contact form or call us at (520) 284-2525 to schedule your free 30 minute case evaluation.